snufkinwa/virtualzoom/README.md

 <h1>Project: Virtual Zoom</h1>

-Using CVZone library detect hands to zoom in and zoom out of a given image.
+Using OpenCV library detect hands to zoom in and zoom out of a given image.
 A gif is provided below:

 ![Alt text](./virtualzoom.gif)